 Healthy, nutritious meals — cooked and delivered for free

 Our Twin Cities clients receive a week’s worth of meals at a time, including breakfast, lunch, dinner and snacks.
-We believe that eating delicious, nutritious meals helps make our clients’ medicines and treatments more effective, so they are able to lead healthier, more independent lives.
+We believe that food is medicine, and eating delicious, nutritious meals helps make our clients’ medicines and treatments more effective so they are able to lead healthier, more independent lives.

 With that goal in mind, our chef and dietitian work together to create a variety of menus that not only meet the nutrition needs of our clients’ diseases, but also taste delicious.
 All of our food is cooked in-house — with the exception of items such as crackers, granola bars and breakfast cereal — including all breads and baked breakfast items.
 We include sustainably produced, local and organic ingredients wherever possible.
-In fact, we’ve planted a garden that produces lots of tasty veggies for our kitchen.
+In fact, we’ve planted urban gardens that produce lots of tasty veggies for our kitchen.

 Volunteers are integral to our work.
-We offer opportunities to cook, bake, deliver and, now, plant and harvest food.
-Volunteers love working with us because it’s fun, meaningful, and they can immediately see and feel the impact of their work.
+We offer opportunities to cook, bake, deliver, plant and harvest food.
+Volunteers love working with us because it’s fun, meaningful and they can immediately see and feel the impact of their work.

 BY THE NUMBERS:

-– This year, our community of more than 5,400 volunteers will help cook and deliver over 600,000 meals for people living with life-threatening illnesses.
+– This year, our community of more than 7,300 volunteers will help cook and deliver more than 600,000 meals for people living with life-threatening illnesses.

 – We welcome about 230 volunteer delivery drivers each week — from individuals to corporate teams — who make the final connection from our kitchen into the thankful hands of our clients.